py-why/EconML/README.md

 ## About Treatment Effect Estimation

-One of the biggest promises of machine learning is the automation of decision making in a multitude of application domains.
-A core problem that arises in most data-driven personalized decision scenarios is the estimation of heterogeneous treatment effects: what is the effect of an intervention on an outcome of interest as a function of a set of observable characteristics of the treated sample?
-For instance, this problem arises in personalized pricing, where the goal is to estimate the effect of a price discount on the demand as a function of characteristics of the consumer.
-Similarly it arises in medical trials where the goal is to estimate the effect of a drug treatment on the clinical response of a patient as a function of patient characteristics.
-In many such settings we have an abundance of observational data, where the treatment was chosen via some unknown policy and the ability to run control A/B tests is limited.
+One of the biggest promises of machine learning is to automate decision making in a multitude of domains.
+At the core of many data-driven personalized decision scenarios is the estimation of heterogeneous treatment effects: what is the causal effect of an intervention on an outcome of interest for a sample with a particular set of features?

+Such questions arise frequently in customer segmentation (what is the effect of placing a customer in a tier over another tier), dynamic pricing (what is the effect of a pricing policy on demand) and medical studies (what is the effect of a treatment on a patient).
+In many such settings we have an abundance of observational data, where the treatment was chosen via some unknown policy, but the ability to run control A/B tests is limited.

-## Real-world Use Cases
+## Example Applications

 <table style="width:80%">
   <tr align="left">
     <td width="25%"><img src="https://static1.squarespace.com/static/56ba9cf82fe131625b072839/t/56f3e3107c65e4c7444a7860/1458823972178/"/></td>
     <td width="75%">
         <h4>Customer Targeting</h4>
         <p> Businesses offer personalized incentives to customers to increase sales and level of engagement.
 Any such personalized intervention corresponds to a monetary investment and the main question that business analytics are called to answer is: what is the return on investment?
-Analyzing the ROI is inherently a treatment effect question: what was the effect of any investment on a customer's spend?Understanding how ROI varies across customers can enable more targeted investment policies and increased ROI via better targeting.
+Analyzing the ROI is inherently a treatment effect question: what was the effect of any investment on a customer's spend?
+Understanding how ROI varies across customers can enable more targeted investment policies and increased ROI via better targeting.
         </p>
     </td>
   </tr>